basti/icebergist.com/source/_posts/2015-10-17-headless-firefox-in-ubuntu-on-virtual-box-for-cucumber-testing.markdown

 ### Setting up virtual X server

 Virtual X server is required to make browsers run normally by making them believe there is a display available, although it doesn't create any visible windows.
 <!--more-->
 Xvfb (X Virtual FrameBuffer) works fine for this.
 Xvfb lets you run X-Server in machines with no display devices.

 Install xvfb on ubuntu:

 `sudo apt-get install xvfb`

-Lets run the Xvfb service in a display number which is less likely to clash even if you add a display at later stage.
+Lets run the Xvfb service in a display number which is less likely to clash even if you add a display at a later stage.
 Display 10 will do fine.

 `sudo Xvfb :10 -ac`